espnet/espnet/egs2/chime7_task1/diar_asr1/README.md

 #### Results

-We report the results with this Pyannote-based multi-channel pipeline hereafter (as obtained with the challenge evaluation script ( `egs2/chime7_task1/README.md`))
+We report the results with this Pyannote-based multi-channel pipeline hereafter (as obtained with the challenge evaluation script ( `egs2/chime7_task1/README.md`)). <br>
+More detailed results for each scenario (as produced by the evaluation script in `local/da_wer_scoring.py`) are in `baseline_logs/inference.log` here.

 ```bash
 ###################################################